 Words can be separated into eight groups:

-Verbs are the most essential part of a sentence.
+The essential part of a sentence is verbs.
 A sentence is not complete without a verb because the verb describes what the subject is doing.
 The verb tells the story of what is happening.
 It is possible to have a sentence with one verb or a verb and a noun.
 For example, Peter runs.
 A complete sentence can even be Run!
 Verbs are typically ‘doing’ words like Running, Singing, eating, etc. However, there are exceptions, Thinks, feel, recognize, believe, knows, etc.

 Types of verbs: